 Which Connectivity?
 Leased Line versus Broadband Explained

-Often being raised as a result of the transition that small to medium sized businesses (SMBs) are making to Cloud-based services, this trend is driving demand for high-performing internet access which can handle increased data volumes consistently, yet offers an affordable solution at the same time.
+This question is often raised by small to medium sized businesses (SMBs) who are making a transition to Cloud-based services or who are looking or offer more flexible working options to their staff.
+These trends are driving demand for high-performing internet access which can handle increased data volumes consistently, yet offers an affordable solution at the same time.
 With so many benefits, SMBs are now finding it difficult to avoid moving to a hosted environment in some form or another, recognising that they are able to reduce costs whilst increasing productivity, customer service, efficiency and staff mobility to name just a few of their motivations.

 What about cost?